Simply-Adi/Simply-Adi.github.io/index.md

 1. **CertiPy**

--Description: With the help of code pieces from Stackexchange, I wrote a code that automates printing details of certificate recepients on a given template.
+-Description: With the help of code pieces from geeksforgeeks, I wrote a python script that automates printing details of certificate recepients on a given template.
 The template (high quality image) is generated from its pdf version, which is obtained from powerpoint file (where the certificate design happens).
+This pdf to template transformation happens inside the same script.
 Here is the [link]( https://github.com/Simply-Adi/Simply-Adi.github.io/blob/main/CertiPy.ipynb) to the same.

 -Context: PhD students are frequently involved in organising conferences, wherein arranging certificates is an important activity.
 Manually inputting recepient details is a mechanical task. **AutoCertiPy** aims to eliminate the time spent in such task.